AssetMantle/documentation/markdowns/AssetMantle_Whitepaper.md

 ## 4. Architecture
 The AssetMantle platform is architected as a distributed system with asymmetric components/chains that are run by nodes/validators.
 The chains run specialized node applications that are built to support different functionalities based on the requirements of dApps that facilitate open finance use cases.
 The chains interoperate with each other through the Core chain which implements chain interoperability functionalities and orchestrates the validators set and their (dis)incentivization.
 The dApps can consume the functionalities exposed by the AssetMantle Platform through the AssetMantle client component.

 Building and auditing decentralized financial applications is a nascent paradigm with gaps left for failure/errors.
 AssetMantle implements a common set of well-tested tools that can be utilized to build a wide range of such applications reducing infrastructure risks.
 Any upgrade/updates/vulnerability fixes to these tools are translated to all the applications built on them.
 This toolset is implemented across multiple platforms/protocols to make the app-building experience uniform irrespective of the platform/protocol, allowing the flexibility to migrate applications seamlessly between them based on requirement changes.
-There maybe many iterations/versions of these toolsets with some being added/removed.
+There may be many iterations/versions of these toolsets with some being added/removed.

 The AssetMantle ecosystem architecture relies on multiple sovereign chains with shared security and interoperability through a Core chain, the validator set, and uniform application design.